texnokot/techsummit2018/README.md

 [![Build Status](https://dev.azure.com/VicDemos/techsummit2018/_apis/build/status/deploy)](https://dev.azure.com/VicDemos/techsummit2018/_build/latest?definitionId=19)

-# MS TechSummit Oslo 2018 demo: Minimal Blog deployed thru Azure DevOps with Terraform and Github usage
+# MS TechSummit Oslo 2018 demo

 ## About demo

 Inspired by my collegue's blog post: https://open.microsoft.com/2018/11/16/terraform-jamstack-azure-gatsby-azure-pipelines-git/ How to configure and deploy pls look in provided link.
-This repository is updated with Azure Key Vault and Whitespace Bolt plugin in deploy pipelines.
+This repository is updated with Azure Key Vault and WhiteSource Bolt plugin in deploy pipelines.

 __Updated and modified for the MS Oslo TechSummit 2018 demo purpose (demo date: 06.12.2018)__

 ## Architecture of workflow

 ![flow](https://open.microsoft.com/wp-content/uploads/2018/11/JAMStack-workflow_image-1-v2.png)

 ## Application architecture

 The application is based on JAMstack solution.
 It is a modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.
 No backend logic or persistence layer access — everything is encapsulated in the API.
 More info at [JAMstack homepage](https://jamstack.org/).
 Website is based on [Gatsby](gatsbyjs.org)

 ## Actions